fizzy871/Portfolio/readme.md

 ### iOS Developer

 Passionate iOS developer who gets great satisfaction from taking an app through the production cycle to it's launch.
 Has experience of leading teams of 3-5 people and is particularly interested in building or improving a stable architecture for applications to improve their scalability.
 Fast and enthusiastic learner with interesting and diverse experiences.
+[CV](alexey_saechnikov_cv.pdf)

 ##### Details